Brayan Beckeles

-Brayan Antonio Beckeles (born 28 November 1985) is a Honduran professional footballer who plays as a right-back for Liga Nacional club Olimpia.
+Brayan Antonio Beckeles (born 28 November 1985) is a Honduran professional footballer who plays as a right-back for Leones HT6.

 Club career

 Early life

 Beckeles started his career at hometown club Vida for whom he would make his professional debut and whom he would captain.
 He then joined giants Olimpia in 2011.

 Olimpia

-Beckeles made his official debut for the club on 27 July 2011 during the CONCACAF Champions League Preliminary Round against Santos Laguna in a 3–1 defeat where he scored the only goal for the club.
+Beckeles made his official debut for the club on 27 July 2011 during the CONCACAF Champions League preliminary round against Santos Laguna in a 3–1 defeat where he scored the only goal for the club.

 Nashville SC

 On 4 December 2019, it was announced that Beckeles would join Nashville SC ahead of their inaugural MLS season in 2020.

 International career

 He made his debut for Honduras in a September 2010 friendly match against Canada.
 On 26 January 2013, Beckeles scored his first ever goal for the national team in his 11th game, playing at the semi-finals of the 2013 Copa Centroamericana versus Belize.
 The goal proved to be a crucial one, as Honduras won 1–0 to progress to the final.
 He has represented his country at the 2011 CONCACAF Gold Cup.
 On 7 June 2014, he was sent off for two bookable offences in a World Cup warm-up match against England in Miami.